barbeque/oyanami-msx-megarom/README.md

 | SW1      | 2-pin DIP switch | | |

 I also recommend getting a case for the PCB from somewhere like [Retro Game Restore](https://retrogamerestore.com/store/msx_cart_shell).

+Beware!
+Using socketed ICs may not leave enough vertical height for a standard Konami-style cartridge case to close.